• Skip to primary navigation

 Pro Tips

-Here are a few tips to make sure your Chicken Alfredo turns out perfect!
+Here are a few tips to make sure your Instant Pot Chicken Alfredo recipe turns out perfect!

 1. Do not overcook your garlic.
 It just needs about 1 minute in the butter to become fragrant.